Omega X: 2022: Love Me Like, Story Written in Music and Japanese debut

-2023–present: Return after lawsuit win, IYKYK, enlistments and OX:N
+2023–present: Return after lawsuit win, IYKYK, enlistments, OX:N and Junghoon's departure

 On February 11, 2023, a month after winning the lawsuit against their former label, Omega X attended and performed at the second day of the awards ceremony of the 30th Hanteo Music Awards.
 The group also revealed their new song, "Dream", which was composed by Hangyeom and written by the members, during the event.
 The song was released on April 24, 2023, through various online music streaming sites.

 On May 7, 2023, it was announced that the group had parted ways with Spire Entertainment after terminating their contract.
 In July 2023, Omega X signed an exclusive management contract with IPQ.

 On October 18, the group announced their return and released their third mini album IYKYK (If You Know, You Know) on November 7.

 On June 4, 2024, IPQ announced that Hwichan will be enlisting in the military on July 4th and Sebin on July 16th.

 On May 30, 2025, Omega X has announced that the group's first subunit, OX:N which consists of Jaehan, Xen, Jehyun and Yechan.
 They officially debuted on June 20th, with their first ep, N.

+On June 1, 2026, IPQ announced that Junghoon has left the group due to health issues.